AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 ## Opportunity Primary Contact Role Mapping {#opportunity-primary-contact-role-mapping}

-Beyond simply looking at the contact roles on the opportunity, Marketo Measure can focus even more to look at only the Primary Contacts on an Opportunity.
-With this setup in mind, Marketo Measure will only grab the marketing touchpoint associated to the primary contacts on an opportunity and push that information into the attribution story of that specific opportunity.
+Beyond simply looking at the contact roles on the opportunity, [!DNL Marketo Measure] can focus even more to look at only the Primary Contacts on an Opportunity.
+With this setup in mind, [!DNL Marketo Measure] will only grab the marketing touchpoint associated to the primary contacts on an opportunity and push that information into the attribution story of that specific opportunity.
 See the image below.

 ![](assets/3.png)